Dherse/TRTP2/README.md

 We designed our architecture to have as high a performance as we can have while using techniques available in the course and with limited dependencies.
-For this reason, we implemented a near allocation free code that uses multithreading and SIMD to dramatically improve the performance.
+For this reason, we implemented a near allocation free code that uses multithreading to improve the performance.
 Every buffer allocated is reused.
 We also try and use limited mutexes and locks as those have a high latency associated with them.

 We also used more advanced data structures such as hash tables to improve performance